πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Heel pain lasting more than 2 weeks

-If your heel pain hasn't resolved with rest and basic home care within 2 weeks, professional assessment is recommended to prevent the condition becoming chronic.
+If your heel pain has not resolved with rest and basic home care within 2 weeks, professional assessment is recommended to prevent the condition becoming chronic.

 Pain affecting daily function